 B) The Day concerned.

-C) The Natural Gas Quantity to which the trade pertains.
+C) The Natural Gas Quantity to which the trade pertains, which cannot be less than one (1) kWh.

 D) Whether the transaction relates to the disposal or acquisition of the aforementioned Natural Gas Quantity.

 Ε) The EIC Code of the Transmission User to whom the Natural Gas Quantity is disposed or from whom the Natural Gas Quantity is acquired.